Powerlearnproject/se-day1-assignment-TshepangPatose/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

+SE is applying the principles of engineering systematically to software development.
+Importance: SE ensures that applictaions meet user expectations and functions as intendent.
+            SE protects the software from cyber threads.
+            SE improves effeciency and productivity.
+            SE tests for bugs and system failures.

 Identify and describe at least three key milestones in the evolution of software engineering.

+- Development of programming languages
+- Establishment of software engineering as a discipline
+- Rise of agile methodologies

 List and briefly explain the phases of the Software Development Life Cycle.

+Requirements- Gathering and documenting user needs and system requirements.
+Design- Develop high-level and well detailed designs of the architecture of the software and user interface.
+Implementation- Write a code and develop a software according to the design specifications.
+Testing- Do numerous tests to ensure the software has proper standard and functions well.
+Deployment: Release the software to users
+Maintanance: Update and enhance the software after deploying it.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

+**Approach**
+Waterfall- sequencial, phase based
+Agile- Repetitive and increamental
+**Process**
+Waterfall- Follows a step by step process
+Agile- Works in small cycles
+**Testing**
+Waterfall- Done after development
+Agile- Testing done continuously through development **Scenareos**
+Waterfall- Building a banking system, government and regulatory projects that have strict legal complience Agile- Creating mobile games, e-commerce website

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.